ibexa/documentation-developer/docs/updating/5_update_2.5.md

 # Update database to v2.5

+!!! caution

     If you are updating from a version prior to v2.4, you have to implement all the changes [from v2.4](5_update_2.4.md) before following the steps below.

 !!! note